 You have no items in your

-To prevent a disaster, you can install a device that holds the cord on a loop so that the chain can’t become slack.
+To stay safe, install a device that holds the cord on a loop so that the chain can’t become slack.
 Whether you opt for a retaining device or a safety device is up to personal preference, just make sure you fit to a fully taut chain.
 Not only does this help from a safety point of view but it will also make keep the chain tidy and prevent it getting into a tangle.

-Also watch out for any obstructions that could block the rise and fall of the blind once fitted, and make the necessary adjustments to allow the blind to roll without snagging.
+Also watch out for any obstructions that could block the rise and fall of the blinds once fitted, and make the necessary adjustments to allow the blinds to roll without snagging.
 These could be window handles or other items that could protrude into the area.